-Publications on this list will help hikers identify and appreciate plants found in the Preserve as well as learn about the classification and ecology of the species they encounter.
+Publications on this list will help visitors to the Preserve identify and appreciate plants found as well as learn about the classification and ecology of the species they encounter.
 An effort has been made to include the references that are referred to in the text of this website; for example, Armstrong (2004) is cited as the source for the number of genera and species of Lemnaceae which are now believed to belong to the Araceae.
-On the other hand, many of the entries in this list are cited in the text because they are interesting papers about the plants of the Preserve that others might like to consult.
+On the other hand, many of the entries in this list are cited because they are interesting papers about the plants of the Preserve that users might like to consult.

 Armstrong, W. 2004.
 Lemnaceae (Duckweed Family) pp. 454-456 in N. P. Smith, S. A. Mori, A. Henderson, Dennis Dw.
 Stevenson & S. V. Heald (eds.), Flowering Plants of the Neotropics.
 Princeton University Press, Princeton and Oxford.

 Beans, C. M. & D.A.
 Roach.
 2015.
 An invasive plant alters pollinator-mediated phenotypic selection on a native congener.
 Trends in Ecology &.Evolution 23(3): 123-150.